 If you’re interested in the job, please submit a cover letter and resume to: [email protected]

-And finally, three important notes:
+And finally, two important notes:

 * A note about cover letters: We’ve seen a lot of them - some good, some bad.
 We like the good ones.
 It’s your first chance to show us you’re the kind of person we’d like to have on our team.
 Tell us about yourself, relevant stuff that will help convince us to talk to you, stuff we won’t see in your education and job history.